Your Cefaly Questions Answered

 What if the intensity is too strong for me?

-The program does not start at full intensity but increases slowly.
-You can press the button at any time to stop the intensity from increasing beyond that level.
-There is a slight chance that even the starting intensity will be too uncomfortable for you, but the risk of this is low.
-With regular use, you are likely to adjust to the sensations of the device.
+There is a slight chance that even the starting intensity may be too uncomfortable for you, but this risk is low.
+With regular use, you are likely to adapt to the sensations of the device.1

 How effective is Cefaly?